gbv/jskos-server/index.md

   Non-bulk mode: the first error is thrown (see [errors](#errors)).

 ### PUT /registries
+Overwrites a registry in the database, identfied by its `uri` field.

+* **Success Response**

+  Registry object as it was saved in the database in [JSKOS Registry] format.

+### PATCH /registries
-Overwrites a registry in the database, identfied by its `uri` fiel.
+Modifies a registry in the database, identfied by its `uri` fiel.

 * **Success Response**